ThorD125/chrome-extension-for-a-thesis/README.md

 ### Honorable mentions

 - Koen Koreman aka Koenk: The man, the myth, the legend, himself.
 Someone i look up to, one of the best docents i've ever had.

+### Licencing

+As required by the GNU General Public License v3.0, the source code will be made publicly available on my GitHub.
+Everyone is permitted to use, distribute, and modify the code, provided that any unmodified or modified versions remain licensed under the same license.
+Additionally, patents can be obtained only if such patents are licensed for everyone's free use.
+If any of these conditions are violated, the user's rights are terminated; however, rights can be reinstated upon cessation of the violating behavior.
+This policy ensures that the software remains free and open, and that its derivatives are bound to the same freedoms and protections.